if we have this (note the missing comma after mode) in our manifest

 # and we get -

-err: Could not parse for environment production: Syntax error at 'owner';
+Error: Could not parse for environment production:

 # check all .pp files

-$ find -name '*.pp' | xargs -n 1 -t puppet --parseonly
+$ find -name '*.pp' -type f | xargs -n 1 -t puppet parser validate

-Finding a typo in your manifest when you’re writing it is much better than discovering it in the puppet master logs.
-By syntax checking your manifests as you’re working, and always before a commit, you can catch some of the more obvious errors before they escape on to the network.
+Finding a typo in your manifest when you're writing it is much better than discovering it in the puppet master logs.
+By syntax checking manifests as you're working, and always before a commit, you can catch some of the more obvious errors before they escape on to the network.

 This is only a basic syntax check, it won’t find misspelled properties or even incorrect resource names.